xotama/summit-ztp-edge/README.md

-# RH Summit Connect 2022 ZTP Edge Demo
+# RH Summit Connect 2022 ZTP Edge Demo.

 A collection of resources used to provision Single Node Openshift (SNO) with RHACM.